310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors_p2.md

 {% endbubble %}

 {% bubble Chiaki sighfrown %}
 <th>(I kept straying off course, and the result was this nasty taste.
-Even my customers make a questionable look and leave as soon as they have one bite of my dish.)</th>
+Even my customers make a questionable look and leave as soon as they have one sip of my dish.)</th>

 I feel bad doing this on behalf of the producers of these ingredients, but I can’t really serve this soup anymore, can I…
 {% endbubble %}